Krupnik na Żeberkach z Kaszą Jęczmienną

 Choosing the Best Meat for Krupnik

-It’s crucial that a soup as a rich base, which means we need to pack in a lot of meat and vegetables.
+It’s crucial that a soup has a rich base, which means we need to pack in a lot of meat and vegetables.
 “A lot” means that the pot has to be filled at least in half (or better – two-thirds!) of the capacity with meat and vegetables.

-For those you love their krupnik as sticky as possible, it’s a good idea to use a pork knuckle (which can be later used for a second course).
+For those who love their krupnik as sticky as possible, it’s a good idea to use a pork knuckle (which can be later used for a second course).
 Fans of lighter, more delicate soups can prepare it on poultry (wings, gizzards) or a veal brisket.

 But there is no need to go to fancy.
 Krupnik can also be brewed on ribs, chicken carcasses or bones.
 And that’s what I’m going for this time – a classic pork rib, with a random chicken wing dropped in.